-Who "owns" the problem?
-In other words, who is affected by the problem or a decision you make?
-Whose rights are in danger?
-What values or interests arise in this situation for the stakeholder(s)?
+Who is affected by the problem or a decision you make?
+Whose rights, interests, and values are in danger?
+And what are those rights, values or interests that arise in this situation for the stakeholder(s)?

 There may be one stakeholder.
 There may be a number of stakeholders.
 A stakeholder might be a ministry unit, department, or the broader organization.
 Stakeholders might also include groups and persons outside of The Salvation Army.